OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

 }
 ```

 Soooooo pretty.
-Try with many many particules and ... of course, transparency :D
+Try with many many particles and ... of course, transparency :D

 ##c) Of mice and planets##
 Soooo pretty, but soooo off the screen.
 We have the same issue than previously with our lines.
 And guess what?
 We'll solve it the same way!
 Only difference is that now we're in 2D so what we did on `x` as a float, we'll do on `(x,y)` as a PVector.
-This time, let's make the particules attracted by the mouse cursor so that we can play with it.
-Don't hesitate to put other positions (such as the center of the screen, as we did for the lines).
+This time, let's make the particles attracted by the mouse cursor so that we can play with it.
+Don't hesitate to put other positions (such as the centre of the screen, as we did for the lines).

 ```java
   // A full line, but take your time and you'll understand it.